 Not many Napa Valley wineries encourage you to horse around, but that’s exactly what happens at Tamber Bey, which is located at Sundance Ranch, a world-class equestrian facility where high-performance Arabian horses are trained, and abused and neglected horses are cared for and given sanctuary.
-There are 45 horses on the property at all times, and there are always a few hanging out who are happy to say hi and pose for a photo.
-A 90-minute Winery and Ranch Tour is included with your tasting and is the best way to meet some of the resident horses, as well as see the ranch and the crush and barrel facility.
+There are 20 horses on the property at all times, and there are always a few hanging out who are happy to say hi and pose for a photo.
+The Private Retrospective Tasting includes a tour with your tasting is the best way to meet some of the resident horses, as well as see the ranch and the crush and barrel facility.

 There are plenty of wineries in Calistoga with bocce courts, but it makes sense for a working horse ranch to have a horseshoe pit.
 It’s not the, ahem, mane attraction, but it is regulation-standard and the perfect place to enjoy a little friendly (we hope!) competition while wine tasting.

 Do you have a friendly, well-behaved dog who will happily stay on a six-foot leash?
 If so, you can bring him along on your Napa Valley wine tasting adventure.
 The folks at Tamber Bey will even give him treats and make sure he has plenty of water, because humans aren’t the only ones who should make sure to hydrate when visiting a winery.